Fayetteville, NC Truck Accident Lawyer Who Can Fight For Your Rights

 - Distracted driving, including texting while driving, which is against the law for all commercial truck drivers nationwide.

-- Inexperience, resulting in the truck driver losing control of the truck and causing a rollover, jackknife accident or another type or collision.
+- Inexperience, resulting in the truck driver losing control of the truck and causing a rollover, jackknife accident, or another type of collision.

 - Falling asleep at the wheel, especially in cases involving cross-country, long-haul truck drivers, especially on highways like Interstate 95.

 - Poorly maintained trucks that cause a crash due to a mechanical problem or defect, including defective brakes or a tire blowout.

 - Underride accidents involving tractor-trailers due to defective brake lights not working, resulting in a serious rear-end truck accident.

 Whatever the circumstances of your commercial truck accident, don’t simply assume you will be fairly compensated because the truck driver caused your crash.
 Make sure you have an experienced lawyer on your side investigating your crash and building the strongest possible case in support of your legal claim.

 Commercial truck accidents are often investigated by one or more of the following local, state, or federal officials or investigators, including:

 - Local police officers working for the Fayetteville Police Department, especially in cases involving truck accidents on city streets.

 - North Carolina troopers working for the State Highway Patrol, especially if your truck accident happened on I-95 or another major highway.